szomoru/MP1-Bodyweight/README.md

     -   #### Frequent User Goals
         1. As a Frequent User, I want to see if there are more bodyweight exercises or maybe full training plans.
-        2. As a Frequent User, I want to sign up to a Newsletter so never miss any uodates or news about the website and the topic.
+        2. As a Frequent User, I want to sign up to a Newsletter so never miss any updates or news about the website and the topic.

 -   ### Design